martinberoiz/daemon/README.md

     Hello from a script!
 It's been 10 seconds since last time.
     Hello from a script!
 It's been 10 seconds since last time.
     ...

+## Using pip to create an installable script

+Using setuptools gives us an extra feature, which is, that now pip can create a small script from our module and place it in our $PATH.
+If it's installed in a virtual environment, it will be installed in the `bin/` directory, it it's installed globally, it will be installed in `/usr/local/bin`.

+To create this script, we just have to modify our setup.py like this:

+    from setuptools import setup
+    setup(name='mymodule',
+          version='0.1',
+          description='My Awesome Python Module',
+          py_modules=['myscript', ],
+          entry_points={
+            'console_scripts': [
+                'mydaemon = myscript:main',
+            ],
+          },
+         )

+If we install this with pip:

+    $ pip install .

+it will create two things.

+First, it will install myscript.py as a module (so it can be imported as `import myscript`), this is of not much use for this example.

+Secondly, it will create a `mydaemon` script, which basically calls `main` from `myscript`.

+    $ mydaemon
+    Hello from a script!
+It's been 10 seconds since last time.
+    Hello from a script!
+It's been 10 seconds since last time.
+    ...

+This `mydaemon` is the one we will use as the systemd service.

+You can check that the previous functionality still works as expected.